skylime/mi-core-base/README.md

 ### munin

 List of ip addresses of the munin master server that is allowed to connect.
-The ip addresses should be seperated by newline.
+The ip addresses should be seperated by whitespace or newline.

 - `munin_master_allow`: ip addresses (alternative hostname) of the munin master node